|

 The strength and endurance of the Chesapeake Bay Retriever with its incredible courage, enabled these dogs to make long swims and to retrieve more than 200 ducks or geese in a single day.
 The breed gained the reputation of an incomparable water-retrieving dog in snow, ice, and heavy seas as cold water does not bother them

-The Chesapeake Bay Retriever is a multi-purpose dog, a marvellous companion, and an individualist who possesses independence and loyalty with a certain aloofness.
+AVERAGE LIFESPAN The Chesapeake Bay Retriever can live up to 12 years of age.
+BREED PERSONALITY, CHARACTERISTICS & TEMPERAMENT The Chesapeake Bay Retriever is a multi-purpose dog, a marvellous companion, and an individualist who possesses independence and loyalty with a certain aloofness.
 The Chesapeake is a one-family dog with a very strong protective nature for what belongs to them or their adopted family.
 The breed has a strong affinity for children and is very protective of them.

 They are regarded as an intelligent breed with a bright and happy disposition.
 As a retriever, they have a remarkable memory for multiple retrieves and very good marking ability.
 The memory is very apparent when Chesapeakes are used for other activities such as obedience, as they are very trainable.

-The Chesapeake Bay Retriever is a low-maintenance breed.
+COMPATIBILITY WITH OTHER PETS Once a Chesapeake Bay Retriever becomes a member of a family, the dog accepts all members of that family whether they are human or animal.
+A well-socialized pup will readily accept any other pets as part of its kingdom, but it does tend to want to be "top dog".
+CARE REQUIREMENTS The Chesapeake Bay Retriever is a low-maintenance breed.
 A brushing once a week is adequate to remove loose hair from the coat which is assisted if the dog can swim at least once a week.
 In full coat, the Chessie should not be bathed with soap or detergent as this will remove the natural protective oil.
 This oil renders the dog almost waterproof.
 Incidences of grass or flea allergies, hot spots, or other skin problems rarely occur in this breed.
 Adults do not require a lot of exercise, but it is important for growing pups.
 With their great love of water, Chessies should be able to swim as often as possible.

 Please take note: